SabrinaStaicu/codecool-shop/README.md

 # Codecool shop
-Codecool Shop is a e-commerce type web application where users can buy various items.
+Codecool Shop is a e-commerce type web application where users can browse and buy various items.

 ## Technologies
 - Java